The double standard that could save Obamacare

 This could be awkward

-This is part of an ongoing series by CNN's John Blake and Tawanda Scott on race, religion and politics
+This is part of an ongoing series by CNN's John Blake and Tawanda Scott Sambou on race, religion and politics

 But others cite another factor: The face of Obamacare is now white.